 This protection eliminates some common wood issues and framing is not where you want this to happen.
 It’s easy to replace a length of cladding on your shed if need be, but if the framing goes, so does your shed.

 Ah Flooring… It’s almost as if it doesn’t exist.
 A mythical creature typically left out of Shed manufacturers content, it’s as if they don’t want you to know what they’re using.
 Unless it’s actual flooring then what’s the point right?

 Flooring shouldn’t be any different from the cladding as far as I’m concerned.
 Make sure you get a proper answer about the flooring.
 Any chipboard or ply on an exposed floor is not okay – they are internal structural boards that don’t like the outside or being exposed to moisture.

 1. Coverings: –

-It’s a tar like material (polyflex) covered in splinters of slate and comes in rolls which are sold by weight.
+It has a tar like material (polyflex)with slate flakes and comes in rolls.
 The weight indicates the durability and thickness of the felt.

 - Steel Box Profile

 A thin metal sheeting, which has a plastic polyester coating sprayed on to it and is shaped like a castle turret – Steel isn’t cheap but does come with a 20 year guarantee.